rupisbeauty/client/md/services/addons/index.md

 ---
 title: Add-ons
 slug: addons
-description: We offer several addons that make the perferct addition to your experience.
+description: We offer several addons that make the perfect addition to your experience.
 options:
   - microdermabrasion
   - dermaplaning